yohasebe/fzf-alfred-workflow/README.md

 Setup: Features → Workflows → fzf-alfred-workflow → Double click "Hotkey"

 Press the hotkey specified and type in search keys

-### Check for Update

-Type `fzf-check-for-update` and run the workflow.
-If there is a newer version, click on the "Download" button.
-The readme/download page on Github will open.

 ## Example Usage